bjornarvikhagen/invitebot/README.md

 ## Note

-- Ensure the bot has permission to create invites and send DMs to users.
+- Ensure the bot has permission to create invites and send DMs to users in the discord dev dashboard
 - The bot uses partials to handle messages, channels, reactions, and users that may not be cached.

-## Contributing

-Contributions are welcome.
-Please open an issue or pull request if you have suggestions or improvements.

-## License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).